2020 Serbian local elections: Niš: Pantelej

 Results of the election for the Municipal Assembly of Pantelej:

 Nataša Stanković of the Progressive Party was chosen as mayor after the election with the support of twenty delegates.

 Aleksinac

 Results of the election for the Municipal Assembly of Aleksinac:

 Dalibor Radičević of the Progressive Party was chosen as mayor after the election.

 Doljevac

 There was no election for the Municipal Assembly of Doljevac in 2020.
-The previous election had taken place in 2018.
+The previous election had taken place in 2018 and the next election took place in 2022.

 Gadžin Han

 Results of the election for the Municipal Assembly of Gadžin Han:

-Milisav Filipović of the Progressive Party was chosen as mayor after the election.
+Milisav Filipović of the Serbian Progressive Party was chosen as mayor after the election.
 The Socialist Party and United Serbia served in opposition.

+Filipović resigned as mayor in late 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Merošina

 Results of the election for the Municipal Assembly of Merošina:

-Saša Jovanović of the Progressive Party was chosen as mayor after the election.
+Saša Jovanović of the Serbian Progressive Party was chosen as mayor after the election.
+Jovanović resigned in late 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.

 Ražanj

 Results of the election for the Municipal Assembly of Ražanj:

 Incumbent mayor Dobrica Stojković was confirmed for another term in office after the election.
 On 3 November 2021, Stojković and his entire assembly group joined the Progressive Party.

+Stojković resigned as mayor on 30 October 2023 to prompt a new election later in the year and was appointed as leader of a provisional authority.